casson-projects-2020/fable-facet/README_security.md

 While item 2 is theoretically possible to circumvent: the attacker would have to re-write Fable Facet client code to mimic the way requests are made, and just change the email to your email, item 3 is not.

-Notice that the installer code tampering cannot be used to try to associate your email to a malicious Web Push Endpoint and your cloud function - even if a malicious script attempts to register your email and your Cloud Function, it cannot bind them to a malicious
+Notice that installer code tampering cannot be used to try to associate your email to a malicious Web Push Endpoint and your cloud function - even if a malicious script attempts to register your email and your Cloud Function, it cannot bind them to a malicious
 Web Push Endpoint - As detailed in Item 5, the Web Push association is strictly governed by the OAuth protocol.